Nigeria releases first generation of herbicide-resistant hybrids

 The released herbicide-resistant hybrids allow seeds to be planted that have been treated with low doses of metsulfuron methyl herbicide.
 This targets S. hermonthica before or at the time of its attachment to the maize root, killing the parasite underground before it inflicts damage on the crop.
 These hybrids can thus be used to deplete the Striga seed bank in the soil and minimize yield losses in subsequent cereal crops.
 MSM-reated seeds of these hybrids can be integrated into the diverse farming systems in Nigeria because the herbicide effectively controls the parasite at a low rate of application.

-DuPont Pioneer has been working with IITA to commercialize the Striga tolerant maize hybrids (ITA IR-Maize Hybrid 2 and IR-Maize Hybrid 4).
-These activities commenced in 2013 under a license agreement between IITA and Dupont Pioneer for some specific territories.
-Commercialization activities have been structured to enable seed availability to small, medium and large-scale farmers.
-As at 2019 gains have been made in respect of initial characterization and genotyping of parent lines, pilot hybrid production and ramping up volumes for commercial seed production.
-IITA provided seeds of parents of the hybrids to support the pilot hybrid seed production and increasing volumes of seed for certified seed production and commercialization.
-At the end of the current license period in July 2019, IITA and Pioneer plan to extend the license based on the projected impact of Pioneer’s business plan for the period.
-Commercial sales are expected to commence in 2020.
+By mid-2019 gains had been made in respect of initial characterization and genotyping of parent lines, pilot hybrid production and ramping up volumes for commercial seed production.
+For this, IITA provided seeds of parents of the hybrids to support the pilot hybrid seed production and increasing volumes of seed for certified seed production and commercialization.
+Ultimately, commercialization did not start, and Pioneer had not sought plant breeders’ right protections by the end of the license period.
+At the end of the license period, in July 2019, IITA and Pioneer planned to renew their license agreements based on the projected impact of Pioneer’s business plan for the period.
+Commercial sales are expected to commence in 2020 after the licensing agreement is finalized.